-Outside areas and boundaries

-Repair category 1

-Notes Garden grounds are well maintained.
+Outside areas and boundaries Repair category 1 Notes Garden grounds are generally well maintained.
+There are mature trees growing within influencing distance of the house.
+A tree surgeon will be able to provide further advice.

 Ceilings

 Repair category 1

 Notes No significant defects evident.